what is performance fee

 Fixed Fee

 A fixed fee is a predetermined, constant fee regardless of the performance or the size of the investment.
-It is not dependent on the fund’s returns and market conditions.
+It is not dependent on the fund’s returns, AUM, and market conditions.

 Incentive Fee